 Understanding how effective program implementation can transform the lives of your clients is the key to yielding consistently effective outcomes results each year.

 Why is EBP Not Working?

-Evidence-based practice (EBP) work well in some cases, but in other instances, the practice is not always so successful.
+Evidence-based practice (EBP) works well in some cases, but in other instances, the practice is not always so successful.
 The main discrepancy is that these programs and operations are often researched under ideal conditions.
 Effective implementation is critical to ensuring the consistency necessary for operations and practices to be successful.
 Having a plan of attack is crucial.
 Below, we outline the basic steps to consider when implementing new practices.

 How To Implement New Practices

 Just knowing how to intervene is not enough, but there also needs to be a comprehensive knowledge on how to implement those interventions.
 There needs to be a process that breaks down the implementation into well-developed, easy-to-understand stages.

 It is essential that nonprofit organizations produce a plan that gives order to the process in such a way that it can closely adhere to the research.
 When an organization is trying to implement new practice, it needs to be at a time where the both the organization and its clients can thrive.

 Who Should Be Involved?